 The table in Figure 1 below includes the monthly non-farm payroll data for two months: April and May 2014.
 The April data was released last month and the non-farm payroll data for May 2014 will be released tomorrow morning at 8:30 AM EDT.

 The model forecasts are in the third data row of the table (in blue).
 Note that past and current forecasts reflect the latest values of the independent variables, which means that forecasts will change when revisions are made to the historical economic data.

-The monthly standard error of the model is approximately 82,900 jobs.
+The monthly standard error of the model is approximately 84,200 jobs.
 The first and last data rows of the table report the forecast plus 0.5 standard errors (in green) and the forecast minus 0.5 standard errors (in red), respectively.
 All values are rounded to the nearest thousand.
-Assuming the model errors are normally distributed, roughly 31% of the observations would fall below -0.5 standard errors and another 31% of the observations would exceed +0.5 standard errors.
+If the model errors were normally distributed, roughly 31% of the observations would fall below -0.5 standard errors and another 31% of the observations would exceed +0.5 standard errors.

 Your comments, feedback, and questions are always welcome and appreciated.
 Please use the comment section at the bottom of this page or send me an email.

 If you found the information on www.TraderEdge.Net helpful, please pass along the link to your friends and colleagues or share the link with your social or professional networks.